yuriyo/coursera_gettingdata_project/README.md

 2. Locate source code scripts .R into one folder
 3. Configure defaults.R parameters
   - `datapath` is required to be configured correctly to data files location
-  - all other paramters can be used default if you don''t change file names
+  - all other paramters can be used defaults, if you don''t change file names
 4. setwd to source folder with R scripts
-5. run script with
+5. run script with `source("run_analysis.R")`

+Result stored into configured `file.output` file name.
+Default to `tidydata.txt`
 ```